jbat100/sonosthesia-unity-demo-midi/README.md

 # Installation

 Note that to add those packages to your Unity project you will need to add the following [scoped registeries](https://docs.unity3d.com/Manual/upm-scoped.html) to your `Packages/package.json` file (`Keijiro` only necessary for [com.sonosthesia.rtmidi](https://github.com/jbat100/sonosthesia-unity-packages/tree/main/packages/com.sonosthesia.rtmidi)).
-Note this can

 ```